Ronald Jenkees

 Ronald Jenkees is an American composer and musician best known for his keyboard performances on YouTube.
-As of September 2025, his videos have over 88 million views and he has 400 thousand subscribers.
-He has released five independent albums: his first album Ronald Jenkees (2007), Disorganized Fun (2009), Days Away (2012), Alpha Numeric (2014), and Rhodes Deep (2017).
-He released an album of tracks (either without the lead line or drums) for fans to play along with, Make It Fun - Vol. 1 (2016), as well as remastered singles dating from 2017-2024 in Wonder and Flow (2025).
+As of September 2025, his videos have over 88 million views, and he has 400 thousand subscribers.
+Jenkees has released five independent albums: Ronald Jenkees (2007), Disorganized Fun (2009), Days Away (2012), Alpha Numeric (2014), and Rhodes Deep (2017).
+He issued an album of tracks (either without the lead line or drums) for fans to play along with, Make It Fun – Vol. 1 (2016) as well as remastered singles dating from 2017–2024 on Wonder and Flow (2025).

 Career

 Jenkees began releasing beats and raps online under the nickname "Big Cheez" around 2003.
-With the name, he produced the 2005 album Straight Laced by Fish.
-In 2006, Jenkees posted funny videos on YouTube and later started uploading music-related videos.
-The videos usually feature him wearing a hat and greeting his viewers by saying, "Hello YouTubes!".
+In 2006, he began uploading music-related content to YouTube.
+The videos usually featured him wearing a hat and greeting his viewers by saying "Hello YouTubes!"
 His videos gradually gained popularity, particularly after Bill Simmons from ESPN.com featured Jenkees and asked him to record his podcast theme, and again after being "thumbed up" by members of the StumbleUpon community.
 In 2007, Jenkees independently released his first studio album, Ronald Jenkees.

-In June 2009, he was featured on the STS9 (Sound Tribe Sector 9) album, Peaceblaster: The New Orleans Make It Right Remixes, producing a remix of "Beyond Right Now".
-On July 31, 2009, he released his second album, Disorganized Fun.
+In June 2009, he was featured on the Sound Tribe Sector 9 album Peaceblaster: The New Orleans Make It Right Remixes, producing a remix of "Beyond Right Now".
+In July 2009, he released his second album, Disorganized Fun.
 Days Away came out in 2012, Alpha Numeric in 2014, and Rhodes Deep in April 2017.
-A selection of music from his first two albums is included in the Iridium Studios game Before the Echo (previously known as Sequence).
+A selection of music from his first two albums is included in the Iridium Studios game Before the Echo.

 Musical style

-Jenkees creates a variety of music ranging from electronic music to hip-hop to rock and roll using pianos, keyboards, and various PC-controlled electronic synthesizers.
-He uses keyboard and synthesizer-based synthetic voices to add a variety of instruments to the tracks.
-The result is a combination of rock and roll with techno or trance-influenced rock opera.
-In some of his YouTube videos, he plays the harmonica in his slower-tempo songs.
-Jenkees is distinguished in his videos by the array of hats he wears, his thick glasses, and his distinctive voice.
-Besides playing the keyboard, he also sings.
+Jenkees creates a variety of music, ranging from electronic to hip-hop to rock, using pianos, keyboards, and various PC-controlled electronic synthesizers.
+He plays the harmonica in some of his slower-tempo songs.
+Jenkees is distinguished by the array of hats he wears, his thick glasses, and his distinctive voice.